People don’t like to talk about competition in the nonprofit world. Competition suggests a dog-eat-dog +MORE

 Training, Workshops & Presentations

 Sign up today to learn how to improve your nonprofit’s communications.
 Interested in one of these sessions and don’t see it on our calendar?
-Drop us a note at email@example.com, and let us know which workshop you’d like to see in your neighborhood.
+We can customize any of our workshops for presentation to your staff and board.
+Drop us a note at firstname.lastname@example.org to explore the possibilities.

 The Minute Message Model